mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 **Someone:** Object.

 **Katagiri Roshi:** Object.
 All things.
 Okay?
-Do you understand?

 All things you can see...
 The change of all things, time is produced.
 That is what *Abhidharmakosha* says.
 Alright?

 If so, for example...
-This kind of thing is, according to Buddha’s teaching, that is called “All things are impermanent.”
+This kind of thing, according to Buddha’s teaching, that is called “all things are impermanent”.
 Like this.
 So your objects are impermanent.
 All right?

 Or...
-This is kind of... change of the objects you can see through the six senses, and also change of four seasons, change of nature, and also evolution of creatures.
+This is kind of... change of the objects you can see through the six senses, and also the change of the four seasons, the change of nature, and also the evolution of creatures.

-And then, by, for example, in other words... in other words, okay?
-By evolution of creatures, or the change of nature, change of four seasons, time is produced.
+In other words, by evolution of creatures, or the change of nature, the change of the four seasons, time is produced.

+If so, this time is kind of the time in physics.
+According to Buddha, “All things are impermanent.”

+So, let’s, the other, the... [*Vijñānavāda*], which means the *Discourse on Mere Consciousness*. *Vijñānavāda shastra*, that is the *Discourse on Mere Consciousness*.
+Or this, the *Daijōkishinron*, *The Awakening of Mahayana Faith*.
+According to this, the *Discourse on Mere Consciousness*, and also this book, *The Awakening of Mahayana Faith*, they understand that time is produced by the change of the consciousness.
 Alright?
-If so, this time is kind of time in physics. [...] physics.
-According to Buddha, Buddha says, “All things are impermanent.”
-Alright?

-So, let’s, the other, the...
-[Vijnanabhava], which means the “Discourse on Mere Consciousness.”
-Vijnanabhara.
-That is the “Discourse on Mere Consciousness.”
-Which means that is the “Discourse on Mere Consciousness.”
-M-E-R-E. Mere Consciousness.
-Or, this, the *Daijōkishinron*, “The Awakening of Mahayana Faith.”
-According to this, the “Discourse on Mere Consciousness,” and also this book, “The Awakening of Mahayana Faith,” they understand that time is produced by the change of the consciousness.
-Alright?
 The change of the consciousness, the change of discriminating mind.
 That is most important in this book.

-So, from this point, the change of the mind, by change of the mind, time is produced.
+So, from this point, by change of the mind, time is produced.
 This is very natural, okay?
-According to the 24 hours through your clock, watch, you can see the time, but clock is your object.
+According to the 24 hours through your clock or watch, you can see the time.
+The clock is your object.
 But if you don’t have a clock, you cannot know the time.
-But even though you don’t have a clock, you can know, you can notice the time.
-How?
+But even though you don’t have a clock, you can notice the time.
 How can you notice the time?
-Even though you don’t have a watch, how can you notice?
+Even though you don’t have a watch, how can you know it?

-**Someone:** *[Unintelligible.]*
+**Someone:** [The sun moves.]

-**Katagiri Roshi:** This is also pretty good idea of time in physics.
+**Katagiri Roshi:** This is also a pretty good idea of time in physics.
 Don’t you think so?
-Yes. ... if there was no time.
-Because if you are confined in a jail, which is dark, complete dark, nothing, how can you know time?
+Yes, this is pretty nice.
+[What if] there were no sun?
+If you are confined in a jail which is completely dark, nothing; how can you know time?

-**Someone:** It changes.
+**Someone:** It still changes.

 **Katagiri Roshi:** What changes?